Bounds for Characters of the Symmetric Group: A Hypercontractive Approach: Introduction

 The $(\epsilon, L^p)$-\emph{mixing time} of the random walk is the minimal $\ell$ such that $\|f^{* \ell}-1\|_{p}<\epsilon.$ It is well known (and follows from Young's convolution inequality) that the $L^p$-mixing times are monotonically increasing with respect to $p$ and that the $L^{\infty}$-mixing time is at most twice the $L^2$-mixing time.
 It is therefore customary to restrict the attention to the case where $p$ is either $1$ or $2.$ We remark that in the special case where $\mu$ is the uniform measure on a set $A$, we have $f=\frac{n!1_A}{2|A|}$ and the random walk corresponds to the simple random walk on the Cayley graph $\mathrm{Cay}(A_n,A)$.
 For brevity, we sometimes refer to the mixing times of this random walk as the mixing time of $A$.

+Since we focus on uniform measures, we can use the following notion of density: \begin{definition} Given a finite group $G$, the \emph{density} of a subset $A \subseteq G$ is $\mu(A) := \frac{|A|}{|G|}$. \end{definition}

 M\"{u}ller and Schlage-Puchta \cite{muller2007character} computed the mixing time of $\mathrm{Cay}(A_n, \sigma^{S_n})$ up to a constant factor in terms of the number of fixed points of $\sigma$, via character theoretic methods.
 This led Larsen and Shalev \cite{larsen2008characters} to investigate the more refined problem of characterizing conjugacy classes of $S_n$ with mixing times $\le \ell$.
 When $\ell$ is fixed and $n$ goes to infinity, Larsen and Shalev \cite{larsen2008characters} provided a satisfying solution to this problem in terms of very complicated parameters that they introduced.
 Then, to simplify their result, they upper bounded the mixing time in terms of simpler functions of $\sigma$.
-One parameter of particular interest is the density of $\sigma^{S_n}$.
+One parameter of particular interest is the density $\mu(\sigma^{S_n})$.
 This related their bound to a long line of works in the theory of growth in groups, which aims to find conditions implying that the sizes of the sets $A^i:=\{a_1\cdots a_i: a_1,\ldots, a_i\in A\}$ grow rapidly with $i$ (see the survey~\cite{helfgott2015growth} for more details).

-In particular, Larsen and Shalev posed the following problem: \begin{problem}[\cite{larsen2008characters}] Given positive integers $\ell, n$, what is the largest possible density of an even normal set $A$ of $S_n$ which has $(1/e,L^1)$-mixing time $> \ell$? \end{problem}
+In particular, Larsen and Shalev posed the following problem: \begin{problem}[\cite{larsen2008characters}] Given positive integers $\ell, n$, what is the largest possible density of an even normal (i.e., conjugacy-closed) set $A$ of $S_n$ which has $(1/e,L^1)$-mixing time $> \ell$? \end{problem}

+The restriction to conjugacy-closed sets is natural: for general subsets, large size alone does not guarantee rapid mixing.
+For instance, the set of permutations fixing $1$ has infinite mixing time despite having very large size.

-Suppose that $n$ is sufficiently large an let $m = \lfloor n^{1-1/\ell} \rfloor$ for some integer $\ell$, and consider the conjugacy class $A$ of all permutations with $m$ fixed points and a single $(n- m)$-cycle (if the conjugacy class $A$ is odd, replace $m$ with $m+1$).
+Suppose that $n$ is sufficiently large and let $m = \lfloor n^{1-1/\ell} \rfloor$ for some integer $\ell$, and consider the conjugacy class $A$ of all permutations with $m$ fixed points and a single $(n- m)$-cycle (if the conjugacy class $A$ is odd, replace $m$ with $m+1$).
 M\"{u}ller and Schlage-Puchta \cite{muller2007character} showed that the mixing time of $A$ is larger than $\ell$.
-The density of $A$ is given by:
+The density of $A$ in $A_n$ is given by: